bluprince13/slides/slides/aws-cognito/index.md

 ---

-## Authorising users to API Gateway resource based on user group membership
+## Authorising access to API for a group of users

 --